 Spin is much the same.
 Five premium needle bearings per sleeve is about as good as it gets.
 Tell me a story about an Eleiko bar that doesn’t spin and I’ll immediately ask you what in the hell you did to it to make it not spin.

 Durability of Chrome on Sleeves

 One of the things that I worried about before I actually had the bar in front of me was how well the plates would slide over those grooves.
 Were the plates going to catch on the edges and tear off the chrome finish?
-Turns out the distance between each groove is far enough apart that the plate won’t catch on the grooves unless you put some serious tilt into the plate as you are sliding it across, and this is only really possible to do easily with the very thin 10 kg plates and the thinnest change plates.
+Turns out the distance between each groove is far enough apart that the plate won’t catch on the grooves unless you put some serious tilt on the plate as you are sliding it across, and this is only really possible to do easily with the very thin 10 kg plates and the thinnest change plates.

 Sadly though, the method most people use to remove plates from a loaded Oly bar that’s sitting on the ground does not work very well with the Power Lock.
 In other words, lifting the end of the bar high enough to pull the plate off the bar with the plate that you’re trying to remove does not work well, and is actually a rather frustrating battle.
-I would recommend either a mini deadlift jack or a dead wedge if you care about the chrome finish of the sleeves holding up for any length of time.
+I would recommend a mini deadlift jack or a dead wedge if you care about the chrome finish holding up for any length of time.

 Some more images

 As much as I’d love to show this bar off with Eleiko Comp Discs instead of Rogue Trainers, who can afford it!?